Andregsa/CSIS3280-Final-Project/README.md

 MISSING THE STATISTICS
 MESSAGES
 ERROR LOGS(GET THE ERRORS FROM THE WEB SERVER)!
+ADD LOGO TO THE TAB (LAB 10)
+SORT MYMOCIES LIST BY YEAR & CATEGORY & TITLE

 //REFERENCES
 [1]Using Rest APIs in a Web application